Undergraduate Courses

 Instructor: Elizabeth Lapina

-Description: The class deals with the thousand years that span between the end of the Roman Empire and the beginning of the Renaissance.
-We will begin with a discussion of the rise of Christianity and the formation of the Catholic Church and its institutions.
-We will continue with the relations between Romans and barbarians and will tackle the following question: did Rome really fall?
-We will then move on to three major heirs of the Roman Empire: the Carolingian Empire, the Byzantine Empire and the Islamic Empire.
-After dealing with the Vikings — and, hopefully, dispelling a myth or two about them — we will move on to the age of castles and cathedrals.
-Some of the features of this period were the crusades, the appearance of the new chivalric (knightly) culture, the rise of heresy and the founding of the first universities.
-We will finish with a discussion of the Black Death.
+Description: We will begin this class with a discussion of the rise of Christianity and the role of Christianity in forging the new medieval civilization.
+We will continue with the relations between Romans and barbarians and with the fall (or “fall”?) of Rome.
+We will then move on to major heirs of the Roman Empire, both in Western Europe and in the Middle East.
+After dealing with the Vikings – and, hopefully, dispelling a myth or two about them – we will move on to a major episode in the history of relations between Church and State, the Investiture Controversy.
+In the last few weeks of class, we will discuss what is known as the age of castles and cathedrals.
+2 Some of the features of this period were the founding of first universities, the appearance of the new chivalric culture, the expansion of Latin Europe into the Middle East during the crusades, and the rise – and brutal suppression – of heresy.

 History 120: Europe and the Modern World, 1815 to the Present